Brain Fog and Long Covid

 Other patients will have brain fog secondary to psychiatric and psychological complications of COVID.
 People who have had Covid-19 can exhibit long term psychiatric symptoms including post-traumatic stress disorder (PTSD), depression, anxiety, and obsessive-compulsive symptom.

 All of us will have been affected by quarantine, isolation, and social distancing, which are potentially damaging effects to our mental health and cognition.
-The longer a person is confined to quarantine, the poorer the outcomes for their mental health and cognition, while periods of isolation and the inability to work can cause anxiety, loneliness, and financial concerns, and living through a global health crisis can lead to avoidance behaviors and behavioral changes.
+The longer a person is confined to quarantine, the poorer the outcomes for their mental health and cognition, while periods of isolation and the inability to work can cause anxiety, loneliness, and financial concerns, and living through a global health crisis can lead to avoidance behaviors and behavioural changes.
 The mental health of the older population is greatly affected by social distancing and similar measures.

 By assessing the associations between loneliness, physical activity, and mental health both before and during the pandemic, one study found that negative changes of these factors were not solely owing to longitudinal situations before 2020, therefore the pandemic exerted extra unfavorable effects on loneliness, physical activity, and mental health.
 People living in care homes, including people with dementia, are vulnerable to Covid-19 and to other impacts of the pandemic.
 Those with dementia in care homes have been observed to become more depressed, anxious, agitated, and lonely.
-Protracted social isolation has resulted in exacerbation of neuropsychiatric and behavioral disturbances, including apathy, anxiety, agitation, boredom, and confusion in dementia patients living in care homes, to a greater degree than for care home residents without dementia.
+Protracted social isolation has resulted in exacerbation of neuropsychiatric and behavioural disturbances, including apathy, anxiety, agitation, boredom, and confusion in dementia patients living in care homes, to a greater degree than for care home residents without dementia.

 Sleeplessness is also commonly reported following recovery from Covid-19, with many studies finding poor sleep quality and sleep disturbances to be frequent following recovery from acute illness.
 Furthermore, a retrospective study of medical records of Covid-19 patients treated in Seoul, South Korea, found that after prescriptions to treat fever, cough, and rhinorrhea, medications for sleep problems were the next most prescribed treatments.
 Knowledge of the Covid-19 death toll also has a negative impact on quality of sleep, stress, anxiety, and other negative emotions, and sleep problems have been shown to be associated with Covid-19 related loneliness.
 This leads us to question whether post-Covid-19 sleep disturbances are a result of Covid-19 infection, the negative effects of the pandemic, or a combination of both.